 Many of the students who completed this training spoke very highly of it and felt it was well worth the cost.
 Some of their testimonials appeared in recent media coverage.
 Class size is limited and is filled on a first come, first served basis.

-The academy's 45 hours of state mandated training will next be held:
+The academy's 25 hours of state mandated training will be held to meet demand.

 Training will include the handling and use of the following weapons: